TeamBulbbot/docs/docs/argument-types.md

 * `@KlukCZ#6589`

 :::caution note
 A User object is any valid **Discord user**, while the Member object is any valid **server member**.
-Trying to parse a non-server user as Member will result in an error
+Trying to parse a non-server user as Member will result in an error.
 :::

 ### Channel